Skip to content

 What does this MR do and why?

-From my local testing this change has almost no UX impact on the merge requests pipeline page.
+From my local testing this change has minimal UX impact on the merge requests pipeline page.
 That is because we are already polling for new pipelines constantly so having it created async shouldn't really matter to the user.
 I even tested the scenario where the pipeline config is broken and both provide a similar UX before and after.
-The only real difference is that you might have to wait slightly longer for the polling interval to see the new pipeline when you create it async.
+The UX differences are:

 In future, if we need, we can update this API to return an identifier related to the async pipeline you created and then we can add a new endpoint to see whether or not your request succeeded.
 This could be done by streaming or polling and we could either use ActionCable subscriptions to notify the clients or we could store these recent jobs in redis with a short timeout if that's simpler than a whole new GraphQL endpoint.